 From life on alien planets to business consulting to life in the White House, there's a thread that ties these three men and that's the influence of a mentor.

 The search for a mentor, so profound, so tasking, is a path most of us have taken.
-Whether it’s for business, finance or just to navigate the windy weathers of our lives, its importance cannot be overemphasized.
+Whether it’s for business, finance or just to navigate the storms of our lives, its importance cannot be overemphasized.

-Usually, when we get sidetracked because of loss or failure both, it becomes pertinent to remind ourselves why we started to begin with.
-For a hero is not just someone who fights his own battles but it is someone who fiercely, fights for others as well.
+Usually, when we get sidetracked because of loss or failure, it becomes pertinent to remind ourselves why we started to begin with.
+A hero is not just someone who fights his own battles but it is someone who fiercely, fights for others as well.

 Who Is Your Guide?